The Centre for Gender PsychologyRelationship Therapy and Workshops and Training in Gender and Sexuality

 Nick Duffell

 Nick was born in 1949, has a degree in Sanskrit and has been a teacher, care-staff, carpenter, divorce mediator, and a management consultant.
-He is the author of several books including, The Making of Them, Wounded Leaders, Trauma, Abandonment and Privilege and The Simplo Solution, some of which can be seen here.
+He has led men’s groups since 1987 and is the author of several books including, The Making of Them, Wounded Leaders, Trauma, Abandonment and Privilege and The Simplo Solution, some of which can be seen here.

-Nick now calls himself a psychohistorian and has led men’s groups since 1987.
-He is committed to bridging the gap between psychological and political thinking, promoting a depth psychology perspective of issues that affect our public life very deeply such as identity and emotions, fear and vulnerability, but about which political commentators currently lack the means to properly to address.
+Nick now calls himself a psychohistorian and is committed to bridging the gap between psychological and political thinking, promoting a depth psychology perspective of issues that affect our public life very deeply such as identity and emotions, fear and vulnerability, but about which political commentators currently lack the means to properly to address.
 He has been an Honorary Research Associate at University College London working on a VR experiment for healing childhood attachments and guest lecturer at the University if St Gallen, Switzerland.
 He likes to work with wood and trees when not in London.

 Associated trainers